publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch35/schII/m__us_usc_t25_s3325.md

     (a) __Application of existing procedures__

-        Except as provided in subsection (b) of this section, the requirements relating to student eligibility, needs analysis, and determination of eligibility for the program to be attended regularly incorporated by reference into contracts under the Indian Self-Determination and Education Assistance Act \[[25 U.S.C.
+        Except as provided in subsection (b), the requirements relating to student eligibility, needs analysis, and determination of eligibility for the program to be attended regularly incorporated by reference into contracts under the Indian Self-Determination and Education Assistance Act \[[25 U.S.C.
 450][/us/usc/t25/s450] et seq.\] for tribal operation of higher education grant programs prior to January 1, 1991, shall apply.

     (b) __Additional, excess, and incremental costs__